HiDoYa/tamagotchi-tw/README.md

 Tweets random tamagotchi image everyday at twitter.com/Tamagocchi15.
 Tamagotchi images scraped used separate utility from official tamagotchi website.
 Currently deployed on aws ec2 instance.

-To run on server, first create secrets file with all twitter keys, and load in with your shell.
+To run on server, first create secrets file with all twitter keys, and load in with your shell (e.g. put keys in a secrets.env file and load in the .env file in bash\_profile).
+You must create environment variables: ```TW_API_KEY, TW_API_KEY_SECRET, TW_ACCESS_TOKEN, TW_ACCESS_TOKEN_SECRET```.
+Get these variables from twitter API dashboard.

 Make sure to run the utility shell script to download all tamagotchi images and place them in a directory called "tama\_images" in the base directory.
 Then change permissions for tweet.py:
 ```
 chmod +x tweet.py
 ```